JeepyTea/TianShu/datasets/tianshu_v1/generated/11/11/Language.md

 ### Printing ###

-Printing is supported via the `freitent` keyword which accepts a list of values to print.
-Note that `freitent` doesn't add spaces nor newlines after printing.
+Printing is supported via the `posince` keyword which accepts a list of values to print.
+Note that `posince` doesn't add spaces nor newlines after printing.

-freitent("Hello world!");
+posince("Hello world!");

 ### Standard library ###